cardillan/mindcode/ROADMAP.markdown

     pointers need to be initialized, and assigning null to them is replaced by assigning the special function address to them.
 Problem with global variables, where initialization isn't easy to track.
   * Null function pointer corresponds to a special function that indicates an error and stops the program execution.
 The same prerequisites as above.
-Ask Anuken for an extension to the stop instruction
+Ask Anuken for an extension to the stop instruction.

 # Processor-variables backed arrays